Dental health and wellbeing aren’t something that many inexperienced owners tend to think about when they first bring their pets home.

 2. Cuddle-Time Will Be a More Pleasant Experience

 ‘Dog-breath’ is an unsavory term that is often used to describe bad breath.
 However, most pets with good dental hygiene tend to have breath that is actually fairly innocuous.
 It is only when you neglect your pet’s teeth that she is likely to develop a seriously foul odor emanating from her mouth, especially if she has dental disease.

 Speaking of dental disease, this progressive condition, which is the animal equivalent of human gum disease, can spell disaster for your pet.
-Not only can dental disease cause your pet to experience from unpleasant symptoms such as toothache, bad breath and bleeding gums, it can also lead to serious health problems.
-This is because if it is untreated, the infection can spread to her major organs, such as her heart, kidneys and liver.
+Not only can dental disease cause your pet to experience unpleasant symptoms such as toothache, bad breath, and bleeding gums, it can also lead to serious health problems.
+This is because if it is untreated, the infection can spread to her major organs, such as her heart, kidneys, and liver.

 Some of the medical conditions associated with dental disease can be life-threatening.
 Therefore, by preventing dental disease and associated complications you can potentially prolong your pet’s life.

 5. You Will Ensure She Can Still Enjoy Playtime